A New Exterior

 Kitchen Reconfinguration

 This kitchen was remodeled in the spring of 2010.
 The kitchen had two corners that could be configured for usable kitchen space.
 There were 2 doorways and a hall that couldn’t be changed.
 The client wanted a pass-through next to the doorway to the living room and a larger window on the wall to the left of the existing sink run.
 Beyond that, more cabinet and work space.
 To create an efficient kitchen with the fixed parameters, I designed the space as two “ L’s” that faced each other on the diagonal.
 The sink moved to the counter under the window.
-The range the occupied the former sink location, and the refrigerator moved to the old range location.
+The range that occupied the former sink location, and the refrigerator moved to the old range location.
 With the refrigerator moved, I was able to add the pass-through right where she wanted it.

 Fixing What’s Already There